Stability conditions and moduli spaces on the Kuznetsov component of cubic fivefolds: Serre invariance

-where $\ell_{P}^-$ downward-pointing vertical ray starting at $P$, and $\ell_{PE}^+$ is the ray starting at $P$ and passing through $v(E)$.
+where $\ell_{P}^-$ is the downward-pointing vertical ray starting at $P$, and $\ell_{PE}^+$ is the ray starting at $P$ and passing through $\tv(E)$.
 This is shown in \cref{fig:tilt_phase}.
-Note that this result is still true for the case $\Chern{0}(E) = 0$ where the point $v(E)$ is placed at the infinity.
+Note that this result is still true for the case $\ch_{0}(E) = 0$ where the point $\tv(E)$ is placed at the infinity.
+In particular, for objects $E$ and $F$ with non-zero central charge, one has $\phi_P(E) = \phi_P(F)$ if and only if the points $P = (\xi,\eta)$, $\tv(E)$, and $\tv(F)$ are collinear in the plane.